British Royal Regiment of Artillery

 As in other European countries, the first artillery units of the English armies were made of hired professionals: engineers, artillerymen, blacksmiths, etc. These units had no permanent status, they were created when war broke out and disbanded in peacetime.

-On May 26 1716, a Royal Warrant issued by George I created the first two companies of field artillery (100 men each) of the English army.
+On May 26 1716, a Royal Warrant issued by George I created the first two companies of field artillery (100 men each) of the British army.
 These companies were formed at Woolwich.

 On April 1 1722, two additional companies were raised.
 Furthermore, independent artillery companies based at Gibraltar and Minorca were incorporated to the unit which became known as the “Royal Regiment of Artillery” and placed under the command of colonel Albert Borgard.
 Promotion in the regiment was by seniority.